14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: Test case I: axial acceleration

 In the present configuration, the evolution of ions only happens along the axial direction, as a result of the prescribed axial electric field.
 Moreover, since all ion collisions are neglected, there is no momentum or energy relaxation among the three directions.
-This case can be efficiently described by modelling the evolution of a single degree of freedom.
-This is a particular case of the 14\hyp{}moment equations and can be also obtained by setting to zero all velocities and temperatures except those in the considered direction.
-This results in a much simpler system composed by 5 moments, that still contains axial non\hyp{}equilibrium and is much simpler to solve \cite{mcdonald2013affordable}.
-Notice that this approach is equivalent to employing an adiabatic constant $\gamma=3$, as commonly done, for instance, in the study of Langmuir oscillations \cite{chen1984introduction}.
-The simpler 5\hyp{}moment one\hyp{}dimensional system reads
+This case can be efficiently described by modelling the evolution of a single degree of freedom, thus considering a one-dimensional problem in both physical space and velocity (1D1V).
+In such formulation, the particle velocity is thus represented by a scalar, $v$, and the moments are defined through the following one-dimensional integrals: